 1. Violence is not the preferred outcome among the general population.
 Violence is the outcome of a process of manufactured fear and perceived risk among the general population, led by political elites.
 2. Events of violence are discrete events that occur during particular periods in the political calendar, in the case of Kenya during elections.
 Thus, violence starts and stops relative to external events, as opposed to being a state of sustained warfare.

-3. When there are more mobile phones and the population knows that they can be used to report violence, reach authorities, and gather information about the environment, citizens will make use of their phones in this pursuit since they are not interested in the occurrence of violence.
+3. When there are more mobile phones and the population knows that they can be used to report violence, reach authorities, and gather information about the environment, citizens will make use of their phones in this pursuit since they do not prefer violent outcomes.

 We assume that large-N samples of people want to cooperate, and will find ways to cooperate over time if they are able to communicate and modify their behavior based on emerging knowledge of other actors' behavior (Axelrod 2006).

 4. There is buy-in from the government, and there is support/enforcement for conflict prevention measures from external actors such as the UN or African Union.

 From these caveats we assume that a violent event occurs at a particular time, and that the polity can prevent or lessen the impact of violence if they are able to communicate.
 In effect, violence is akin to the manufacture of a conspiracy, which is most likely to be successful when fewer actors are knowledgeable of the event (Wilson 2011).
 From Wilson's work on quantitative risk analysis, we can use his assumption that the likelihood of a conspiracy event is proportional to expected impact and number of actors with knowledge of the event.
-By modifying Wilson's proportionality constants:
+We start with Wilson's base variables for the likelihood of a conspiracy succeeding:

-$$p^n \& A_n$$
+$$p^n & A_n$$

-Where p^n is the probability of an event based on the number of actors (n), and $A(n)$ is a proportionality constant that defines the impact of an event relative to number of actors involved, we can create a probability function to describe violence based on our discussion of Kenyan political violence and mobile telephony's negative impact on violence likelihood:
+Where p^n is the probability of an event based on the number of actors (n), and $A(n)$ is a proportionality constant that defines the impact of an event relative to number of actors involved.
+From this we can create a probability function to describe violence based on our discussion of Kenyan political violence and mobile telephony's capacity to decrease the likelihood of violence: